digipres/publications/ipres/ipres-2023/papers/a-question-of-character-how-do-we-automatically-recharacterize-d.md

   those challenges, the approach we have taken to implement the feature, and the testing we have performed to verify the viability of this approach.
 creators:
-- O’Sullivan, Jack
+- Jack O’Sullivan
-- Clipsham, David
+- David Clipsham
-- Soni, Divyesh
+- Divyesh Soni
-- Smith, Richard
+- Richard Smith
-- Tilbury, Jonathan
+- Jonathan Tilbury
 date: null
 document_url: https://www.ideals.illinois.edu/items/128291/bitstreams/428947/data.pdf
 grand_parent: iPRES